Go to home page

-I needed to make an easily transportable house for Kali so that we could take her away on holiday with us.
-It wasn't too difficult finding a pet friendly holiday cottage that would be happy to take Kali and our house rabbit.
+I needed to make an easily transportable house for the rats so that we could take them away on holiday with us.
+It wasn’t too difficult finding a pet friendly holiday cottage that would be happy to take unusual animals.
 What was more difficult was designing a Pouched Rat house that would pack flat for ease of transit and be big enough and strong enough to house a pouched rat for a week.
-This guide describes the basic build details of what's been christened the 'flat-pack rat flat'.
+This guide describes the basic build details of what’s been christened the ‘flat-pack rat flat’.

 The basics

-The house, when assembled, is a bit smaller than Kali's main house.
-The ground floor area is 900x600 mm and its 600 mm tall.
+The house, when assembled, is a bit smaller than the main house.
+The ground floor area is 900x600 mm and it is 600 mm tall.
 The house has an upper level which gives an extra 900x300 mm of floor area.
-There's a hole is the upper level for Kali's potty.
+There's a hole is the upper level for the potty.

 Materials and tools

-All these materials came from DIY stores but you wont find all the materials in every store.
+All these materials, except the wire mesh, came from DIY superstores.
 Some of the items are only stocked in one particular store so be prepared to hunt round all the main DIY shops to get everything you need.
-The materials for Kali's holiday house cost about £250.
+The materials for this house cost about £200.

 Building the corner posts